G1.9 Working With Service Providers

 4. The family’s identification of community resources that have or have not been beneficial in the past;

-4. Ensures that the DCBS-1 Informed Consent and Release of Information and Records and/or the DCBS-1A Informed Consent and Release of Information Supplement once the provider is chosen and follows guidelines for HIPAA compliance;
+4. Ensures that the DCBS-1 Informed Consent and Release of Information and Records and/or the DCBS-1A Informed Consent and Release of Information Supplement is completed once the provider is chosen and follows guidelines for HIPAA compliance;

 5. Attends appointments, whenever possible, with the service provider, alone or with the family, as necessary to ensure continuity of treatment goals;